Grant v Australian Knitting Mills

 Grant v Australian Knitting Mills is a landmark case in consumer and negligence law from 1935, holding that where a manufacturer knows that a consumer may be injured if the manufacturer does not take reasonable care, the manufacturer owes a duty to the consumer to take that reasonable care.
-It continues to be cited as an authority in legal cases, and used as an example for students studying law.
+It continues to be cited as an authority in legal cases, and is used as an example for students studying law.

 Background

 In the 19th century, an action for negligence was only available if there was a particular relationship between the injured person and the person said to be negligent.
 The most common founding of the relationship was that of contract, but only where both people were party to the same contract, referred to as privity of contract.
 Thus in Winterbottom v Wright, Winterbottom had a contract with the Postmaster-General to drive a mail coach, while Wright had a contract with the Postmaster-General to maintain the mail coach.
 Wright performed his contract negligently and a wheel fell off the coach and Winterbottom was injured.
 The Court of Exchequer held that because Winterbottom and Wright were not parties to the same contract, such that Wright had no liability in negligence.
 There was no privity of contract where goods were sold by an intermediary, or where the goods were bought on behalf of another.
 There were some exceptions, such as Langridge v Levy where the seller fraudulently misrepresented that the gun was safe, knowing that the gun was bought on behalf of the buyers son, and George v Skivington where a chemist negligently compounded a bottle of hair shampoo, knowing it was to be used by the plaintiff's wife.
 In 1932 the law of negligence however was radically altered by the House of Lords in the decision of Donoghue v Stevenson, where Lord Atkin held that the particular relationships that had hitherto been held to give rise to a duty of care were but instances of a general rule that a person owed a duty of care who ought reasonably have been contemplated as being closely and directly affected by the actions.